Aspiring-Writer/_posts/tmf-3.md

 "Agreed Jeffrey."

 Jeffrey, who Samantha believed had the last name Morres, turned to her.
 "Tell me Ms. Rose, have you had any fun adventures in America yet?"

 "I wouldn't call them 'adventures,'" She replied.
 "But I have had some wonderful experiences."

 "Do share." urged Johnson, whose parent seemed to have mixed up his first name with their last.
 Who named their son Johnson Davids anyway?

 "Well, before I met Dorian, I spent most of my time walking around New York City and food tasting."

 "Food tasting?" interrupted Morres.

 "Yes, I like embracing different cultures through their traditions and foods.
 There are so many different people here that come from different walks of life.
 America is the perfect place to experience a different country, or culture, without actually shelling out hundreds of dollars."

-"Smart girl." remarked Davids.
+"Smart girl," remarked Davids.

 "One day I was looking for this restaurant that a fellow tourist had insisted I try out.
 She told me, in broken English, that the name of the restaurant was 'Pasty Eels,' and that it was a few blocks away on some street I didn't quite catch the name of.
 Now, the name 'Pasty Eels' didn't sound very appealing to me, but she was very adamant that I try it, and I was curious, so I figured, why not?
 I walked in the direction she had indicated for a little while, asking those I passed if they knew of 'Pasty Eels.'
 As you can imagine, many gave me funny looks, or ignored me all together, as I've learned that city people do often."

 Chuckles resounded across the table.

 "Eventually, I bumped into someone who gave me the time of day and tried to figure out where this restaurant with the queer name could be.
 It took a while for him to realize what restaurant I was looking for, but I knew he figured it out when he suddenly burst out laughing.
 As the saying goes, I found myself smiling with him, the name sure was funny.
 After he was done gasping for air, the gentleman, whose name turned out to be Aaron, told me that the name of the restaurant wasn't 'Pasty Eels' but rather 'Tasty Meals.'"

 "Oh, dear."
 One the wives laughed.

-This brought upon some more laughing by the two of us, and Aaron insisted upon personally walking me to one of the best restaurants downtown.
-Along the way, I discovered that he was the nephew of the man who owned the store, a Mr. Peter Garrett.
+This brought upon some more laughing by the two of us, and Aaron insisted on personally walking me to one of the best restaurants downtown.
+Along the way, I discovered that he was the nephew of the man who owned the store, Mr. Peter Garrett.
 When we finally got there, Aaron recounted the story to his uncle, who had an even more boisterous laugh than his nephew, and I was treated to the best meal they had, on the house."

 Davids clapped his hands together, "Great story!"